TovarishFin/votable-owner/README.md

 **pros**
 * a more clear voting system
 * users with minimal technical knowledge can see what they are voting on
+* inexperience voters simply need to call an easily understandable contract function
 * no need for creating a tx payload to vote on/verify
 * easy to extend for additional functionality
+    * simply add another function with intended logic
+    * wrap intended action logic in an if statement using `hasVotePassed()`
+    * done!

 **cons**
 * not as dynamic and flexible as [ethereum.org's dao implementation](https://ethereum.org/dao)